 We love Lima!
-We especially love Lima when travelling with Kids and recommend it as a great place to stop and get your travelling feet!
-This especially applies if you have travelled long haul and are likely exhausted upon arrival.
+We especially love Lima when traveling with kids and recommend it as a great place to stop and get your traveling feet!
+This especially applies if you have traveled long haul and are likely exhausted upon arrival.

 Our Planning for Peru with Kids page explains that the altitude in Cusco 3400m (11,154 feet) can really knock your system about!
-We prefer to rest and get our body clocks in order in Lima, or more specifically, Miraflores a suburb of Lima which is modern, and safe.
-There are wide footpaths which a great for prams (not the case in most other parts of Peru).
-After writing the post we realised that we would separate the Blog into three distinct posts as there was so much information to share!
+We prefer to rest and get our body clocks in order in Lima.
+More specifically Miraflores, a suburb of Lima which is modern and safe.
+There are wide footpaths which a great for prams.
+This is not the case in most other parts of Peru.
+After writing the post we realized that we would separate the information into three distinct posts as there was so much information to share!

 - Parque Kennedy

 This is a great playground that is the most modern of all the playgrounds we have seen in Lima.
-Also in Parque Kennedy is a thriving community of cats which are fed by the kind citizens of Lima, who you see bringing cat food.
-Despite their vast numbers the cats are apparently allowed to stay by the benevolence the church of Virgen Milagrosa which is in the centre of Parque Kennedy.
+Also, in Parque Kennedy is a thriving community of cats.
+The cats are fed by the kind citizens of Lima who you see bringing cat food.
+Despite their vast numbers, the cats are apparently allowed to stay by the benevolence the church of Virgen Milagrosa which is in the centre of Parque Kennedy.

-Given that one of our number 1 tips for Lima with Kids is letting them get out and explore, there are safe paths, fun food carts and a carnival atmosphere.
-Also there are often artworks on display – or movable art projects that come and go.
+One of our number 1 tips for Lima with kids is letting them get out and explore.
+There are safe paths, fun food carts, and a carnival atmosphere.
+Also there are often artworks on display or movable art projects that come and go.

 - Fast Food.